With the Affordable Care Act, dancers must carry insurance or pay a penalty. Here’s a cheat sheet.

 Going to the Marketplace

 The ACA created the Health Insurance Marketplace, a.k.a. the exchanges, at healthcare.gov.
-This site, for all its well-reported glitches, allows individuals to search for and purchase health insurance coverage in different levels (bronze, silver, gold and platinum).
+This site, for all its well-reported glitches, allows individuals and small businesses to search for and purchase health insurance coverage in different levels (bronze, silver, gold and platinum).
 An application can be submitted online, by mail or by phone, and you can then see what policies are available, purchase one and learn whether you are eligible for any income-based subsidies.

-This year, 16 states (including ones with major dance centers like California, New York and Nevada) and Washington, DC, will launch their own marketplaces.
+This year, 16 states (including ones with major dance centers like California, New York and Nevada) and Washington, DC will launch their own marketplaces.
 The remaining states opted for the federal government to run their exchanges either fully or partially.
 All exchanges can be reached through healthcare.gov.

-One item to note is that only through an exchange is it possible to save money on monthly premiums through tax credits.
+One item to note is that only through an exchange is it possible to get lower costs on monthly premiums through tax credits.
 These can bring the cost of a plan down to as little as $50 a month.
 For a single person buying an individual plan, the income range for tax credit eligibility is $11,490 to $45,960.
 “The median income for dancers, just looking at U.S. Census data, is about $21,000 a year or $27,000 for those employed full-time, which means as a whole, dancers are going to get some significant help through tax credits,” Dash says.
 Depending on which state a dancer lives in, if she makes less than $15,856 a year, she may be eligible for Medicaid.

 “The Affordable Care Act is not a magic bullet, but it does greatly improve the access and affordability of health insurance for dancers,” says Huttler, who notes that for the past decade, Fractured Atlas had directly enrolled artists in health insurance plans.
 “We helped artists understand their needs and options and get the most appropriate coverage.
 But that was a labor-intensive process and we couldn’t help everyone, so I’m very glad that we’re no longer needed.”